The Date With My Crush's Best Friend

 Advertisement

-That night some unfortunate dancing ensued.
-Shapes were thrown, of the kind I had only previously seen performed by gibbons during mating season.
+That night some unfortunate dance moves were used that could be compared to monkeys during mating season.
 S and I exchanged numbers, had a brief flirtation over text, then faded out of each other’s lives.

 Almost a year went by and I’d all but forgotten about S until one day I found myself looking for a palate-cleanser.